Actions...Report Nuisance Bonfires

 Burning plastic, rubber or painted materials creates noxious fumes that can give off a range of poisonous compounds.
 Smoke and ash from bonfires can cause annoyance for your neighbours and prevent them from using their garden, hanging out washing or opening windows.

-You can report nuisance bonfires using our online form.
+You can report nuisance bonfires using our online form at the top of the page.

 There are no specific byelaws prohibiting garden bonfires or the times at which they can be lit, however under the Environmental Protection Act 1990 smoke and ash from bonfires that affects your neighbours can be classed as a statutory nuisance.